How To Make A Website (Complete Beginner’s Guide)

 Despite more than 5 years of experience dabbling in the wonderful world of “web design”, my journey was far from easy.
 I made every mistake and misstep possible and I paid for it handsomely with lost traffic, failed websites, and more than a few dollars of my own money.

-To help you avoid these mistakes, make your website the right way, and get off the line faster than a souped up Bugatti Veyron, I’ve put together this quick guide that will show you exactly how to create a website from start to finish.
+To help you avoid these mistakes, make your website the right way, and get off the line faster than a souped up Bugatti Veyron, I’ve put together this quick guide to show you exactly how to make a website from start to finish.